sambodhi-b/scienaptic-matrix-sort/README.md

 - Order of complexity would be `n²` due to the slicing and stiching operation.
 - Memory footprint would get very high as the entire matrix will be hosted in memory and another copy built up.

+### 2. Merge Sort with Custom Records
+#### Description
+A merge sort can be implemented for this use-case which can be particularly useful if the matrix can be too large to fit in memory:
+1. Split the matrix to records of rows
+2. Perform merge sort on records based on the value of the column Merge sort allows looking only at the head of a partition so can be implemented particularly well using iterables where the implementation can be independent of the logic.